AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 This diagram illustrates the activity parsing process in more detail:
 One of the key data component in the parsing process is the `ActivityChanges` object.
 It is used for storing the different attributes of the activity that are to be added.
 Later, the `ActivityParser` will use the `ActivityChanges` to create the `Activity` object.
-This way of transferring data between the parser and the activity is more flexible which becomes especially useful when editing activities of different types.
+> This way of transferring data between the parser and the activity is more flexible which is suitable for future extensions of the activity types and allows a more modular design.
+This design and most of the methods can be reused for the `edit-activity` mechanism, which works in the same way with slight modifications due to optional parameters.

 <p align="center" >
   <img width="100%" src="images/ActivityParsing.svg" alt="Activity Parsing Process"/>